 Late last year, we began conversations with the Tuck School of Business at Dartmouth College about their current security concerns.
-Like many organizations, a portion of their workloads are moving from on-premises to the cloud.
+Like many organizations, a portion of their workloads is moving from on-premises to the cloud.
 One of the big concerns about moving to the cloud is how to secure infrastructure as companies currently do from within the defined perimeter of their internal network.
-They also needed to provide added security without heavily impacting the end user (students, faculty, and staff) experience.
+They also needed to provide added security without heavily impacting the end-user (students, faculty, and staff) experience.
 Because these are common concerns for many other organizations, I’d like to share how we helped this customer overcome these security concerns.

 Tuck’s information technology team wanted to solve two primary use cases:

 - Stronger Security for Virtual Desktops

 In addition, they needed to leverage an existing investment in an MFA solution used by highly privileged users.

 For the first use case, the school was looking for stronger security around virtual desktops accessed both internally and externally.
 Existing security only required username and password.
 Once logged in, users were “in” the university network, which offers malicious actors with access to valid credentials easy access.